mydogjavascript/final_project/README.md

                 ii. use joblib to import model data to populate the machine learning interactive elements of the
                     dashboard.
-                iii. deploy app on Heroku and title “mydogjavascript”
+                iii. deploy app on Heroku and title “finalprojectcrash”
                         1. Include Procfile on master branch iii.
 Ultimate outcome prediction:
                         a.
 You did not survive.